 Wat Pho (the Temple of the Reclining Buddha)

 Directly next to the Grand Palace stands the oldest and one of the largest temple complexes in Bangkok.
 Along with being Thailand’s first “university“, it has long been considered a place of healing, and was famous centuries ago for its pharmacy.
 Even today, the temple acts as the national headquarters for the teaching and preservation of traditional Thai medicine, which includes Thai massage.
 King Rama III made sure of the traditions survival through a legislation as it looked to become extinct.
 You can get a massage here at the traditional medical school, though the prices are much higher.

-One of the best highlights in all of Bangkok is the enormous 45-meter long statue laying within one of the halls.
+One of the best highlights in all of Bangkok is the enormous 45-meter-long statue laying in one of the halls.
 It’s so big that its only possible to view the statue in sections between the pillars.
 From the ends of the hall you’re able to marvel at the entire figure.
 Be sure to look at the figures extraordinary feet which are encrusted with countless precious stones to illustrate laksanas (characteristics) of the Buddha.
 In total there are 108, each referring to the alms that lead the Buddha to nirvana.

 Behind the statue is the opportunity to perform a ritual.
 Visitors donate coins in a series of metal bowls placed along the temple’s wall.
 Like the Buddha’s feet, there are a total of 108 bowls, each representing a different alm.
 If you don’t have enough coins, an attendant is on hand to exchange from bigger denominations.